0xboris/swift_foundation_extensions/README.md

 # SwiftFoundationExtensions

-A description of this package.
+A collection of useful extensions of the Swift Foundation framework.

+## Examples